Posted: February 1st, 2019

 John Carroll University

-It features a lot of different experiences.
-One day I might be in the office researching new legal issues that land trusts face, the next I might be out in the field monitoring conservation easements, which essentially means hiking our current properties to ensure compliance with the terms of the easement.
-Some days I help with policy efforts like reaching out to law makers, and others I help edit easements.
-It is truly a mixed bag and not limited to just “legal” work in the traditional sense.
+My internship featured a lot of different experiences.
+There were some days that I would be in the office researching new legal issues that land trusts face, while the next I would be out in the field monitoring conservation easements, which essentially means hiking our current properties to ensure compliance with the terms of the easement.
+Some days I helped with policy efforts like reaching out to law makers, and others I helped edit easements.
+It was truly a mixed bag and not limited to just “legal” work in the traditional sense.

 Did you work your 1L summer?

-I worked at a civil and family law non-profit, where I helped with client intake, drafting court documents, attending court appearances, and helping with administrative tasks.
+I worked at a civil and family law non-profit, where I assisted in client intake, drafting court documents, attending court appearances, and helped with administrative tasks.
 We mainly did divorce, child custody, and some landlord-tenant law.